afeld/backbone-nested/README.md

 ## Contributing

 Pull requests are more than welcome - please add tests, which can be run by opening test/index.html.
+Please make sure the modifications pass [JSHint](http://jshint.com/).